gokulkrishh/how-it-works/src/pages/javascript/promise.all/index.md

 #### Step 3: (Final)

+- When the `Promise.resolve()` resolves, increment counter + 1.
-- We will increment the `counter variable` and store the resolved item in `result variable` in the respective order.
+- Store the resolved item in `result` variable in the respective index.
+So that we can maintain the order of result.
-- If the `counter length` is same as <b>promisesArr</b> length, then resolve the outer promise else we reject it and return with error.
+- If the `counter length` === <b>promisesArr</b> length, then resolve the promise.
+- If even one item in `promiseArr` is rejected, then discard result and reject the outer promise.

 ```javascript
 function promiseAll(promisesArr) {